Environmental Conservation and Restoration

 Download Detailed Update

-The Conservation and Restoration Study Plan is for students who intend to pursue a career or graduate study in a variety of fields related to conservation, restoration, and management of ecological and environmental systems.
-Under the plan, students combine an interdisciplinary education in environmental studies with in-depth work in a particular area of interest, giving them a valuable area of expertise within the broader fields of conservation and restoration.
+The Conservation and Restoration Study Plan is for students who intend to pursue a career and/or graduate study in a variety of fields related to conservation, restoration, and management of natural and cultural landscapes.
+Under the plan, students combine an interdisciplinary education in environmental studies with in-depth work in a particular area of emphasis, giving them valuable expertise within the broader fields of conservation and restoration.

-This interdisciplinary plan consists of a core set of courses dealing with the ecological and social dimensions of the environment, and two alternative tracks that develop deeper expertise in areas related to biological or planning/management perspectives of conservation and restoration.
+This interdisciplinary plan consists of a core set of courses dealing with the ecological and social dimensions of conservation and restoration, and two elective tracks that develop deeper expertise in either the biological or social science perspectives of these fields.

 Track 1.
 Biological Resource Conservation